 358 Commonwealth was not listed in the 1896 Blue Book.

-In the spring of 1896, 358 Commonwealth was purchased from George Blake by Dr. Orren Burnham Sanders and his wife, Florence Josephine (Leland) Sanders.
-The transaction was reported in the Boston Globe on May 15, 1896.
+358 Commonwealth became Mary Elizabeth Leland’s home.
+She previously had lived at 162 West Canton.
+Her son-in-law and daughter, Dr. Orren Burnham Sanders and Florence Josephine (Leland) Sanders, lived with her.
 He was a homeopathic physician and also maintained his office at 358 Commonwealth.
 They previously had lived (and he had maintained his office) at 370 Columbus.

 William Gilpatric was a dentist specializing in orthodontia, and he converted 356-358 Commonwealth into dental offices.
-William and Carolyn Gilpatric lived in Winchester.

 In June of 1920, Dr. Gilpatric filed for (and subsequently received) permission to convert 358 Commonwealth from an office and single-family dwelling into three dental offices and “habitation.”
 In July of 1920, he filed for (and subsequently received) permission to convert 356 Commonwealth from offices and lodgings into dental offices.
 As part of the applications, he also received permission to cut doors in the party wall between the two buildings, on the first floor.

-Dr. Gilpatric died in March of 1938.
-Carolyn Gilpatric was the assessed owner of 356-358-360 Commonwealth through 1946.
+William Gilpatric died in March of 1938.
+Carolyn Gilpatric continued to own 356-358-360 Commonwealth and to live in Winchester.

+On February 16, 1948, 356-358-360 Commonwealth were acquired from Howard Cosgrove by Harry H. Byron.
 In March of 1948, he applied for (and subsequently received) permission to convert 356-358 Commonwealth from 23 dental offices into 22 dental offices and one office for medical massage and physical therapy.

 In November of 1960, he applied for (and subsequently received) permission to convert the dental offices on the second, third, and fourth floors at 356 and 358 Commonwealth into apartment use, expanding the existing apartments (and not increasing the number of units).
 356 Commonwealth subsequently had one dental office and six apartments, and 358 Commonwealth had two dental offices and six apartments.

-By 1967, 356-358-360 Commonwealth were owned by Michael J. Smith, trustee of Wethersfield Associates.
+356-358-360 Commonwealth changed hands and on June 30, 1966, were acquired by real estate dealer Michael J. Smith, trustee of Wethersfield Associates.